stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/usecases/deploying_templates.md

             type: Container
 ```

-Once the template has been created, Anna creates a `TemplateInstance` in her namespace referring to the `Template` she wants to deploy:
+Afterwards, Anna creates a `TemplateInstance` in her namespace referring to the `Template` she wants to deploy:

 ```yaml
 apiVersion: tenantoperator.stakater.com/v1alpha1